AbdelilahOu/Mahalli-tauri/README.md

 # Mahalli

-Mahalli is a desktop application for inventory and invoicing, it help you create and manage clients, products, quotes, commands and invoices.
+Mahalli is an inventory & invoicing management desktop application, it helps you create and manage clients, products, quotes, commands and invoices.

 ## Getting Started